Physical Address

 The condenser can be found in front of the radiator, near the front bumper.

-5.3 Design and Construction
+5.3 Design And Construction

 • The car radiator contains tubes and fins to dissipate heat from the coolant.